sebinpj/cusat-grade-card-fetcher/README.md

 ### Options

 - `--rollNumber` (required): Specifies the roll number of the student for whom you want to fetch the grade cards.
+Note that this tool is now tailored to fetch grade cards for Old B.Tech students before the introduction of the KTU scheme.
 - `--path` (optional): Specifies the directory path where the PDFs will be saved.
 Defaults to the current directory.

 ## Features

-- Fetches all available grade cards for a specified roll number.
+- **Supports Old B.Tech Students**: Fetches grade cards specifically for Old B.Tech students before the KTU scheme, based on the results available at the specified link.
 - Saves grade cards as PDF files in a specified directory.
 - Utilizes headless browsing for automation.
 - Provides progress feedback through the CLI.